Concrete & Grass

 The Concrete & Grass Music Festival (混凝草音乐节 (Hùn Níng Cǎo Yīnyuè Jié)), commonly abbreviated to 'Concrete & Grass', is an outdoor music festival held in Shanghai, China.
 It showcases the independent music scene in China, and features a mix of international and regional bands.
-The festival was founded in 2015 by the promoter Split Works, and has featured artists like Gerard Way, RADWIMPS, A$AP Ferg, Carsick Cars, Stephen Malkmus, among others.
+The festival was founded in 2015 by the promoter Split Works, and has featured artists like Gerard Way, RADWIMPS, A$AP Ferg, Carsick Cars, Stephen Malkmus, Princess Nokia, Thurston Moore,among others.
 The festival is spread over two days and is hosted by the Shanghai Rugby Football Club.